meslater1030/basic-ember-app/README.md

 Navigate to localhost:4200.
 You should see a page that says "Congratulations, you made it!":

 ### Routing
-You'll start your app by retrieving a list of investments and displaying them on a page.
+You'll start your app by retrieving a list of users and displaying them on a page.
 In the real world if this is all you needed to do you'd be a fool to do it with something as heavy-weight as Ember.
 As you'll see, a fair number of steps are required set up the page for such a simple task.
 However, for the purposes of learning the framework it's helpful to start with CRUD operations and for you the first of those will be retrieval.

 You can use ember-cli to generate a route:
-`ember generate route investments`
+`ember generate route users`

 output:
 ```
-~/Projects/basic-ember-app $ ember generate route investments
+~/Projects/basic-ember-app $ ember generate route users
 installing route
-  create app/routes/investments.js
+  create app/routes/users.js
-  create app/templates/investments.hbs
+  create app/templates/users.hbs
 updating router
-  add route investments
+  add route users
 installing route-test
-  create tests/unit/routes/investments-test.js
+  create tests/unit/routes/users-test.js
 ```

 For more information about what kinds of things you can generate with ember-cli use `ember generate help`.
-In this case the command has created a blank route and template for your investments. it has also added an investments route to the router and created a unit test for your new route.
-If you navigate to localhost:4200/investments you'll see that the page loads with the same text as the home page.
-In the future you'll use the new investments route and template to retrieve and display all available investments.
+In this case the command has created a blank route and template for your users. it has also added an users route to the router and created a unit test for your new route.
+If you navigate to localhost:4200/users you'll see that the page loads with the same text as the home page.
+In the future you'll use the new users route and template to retrieve and display all available users.
 Before you can do that, you need to learn how data is retrieved and manipulated in Ember.

 ### Your API